 Now that we’ve gained some insight into what differentiates various sounds and tones (and different scales and modes), let us get into how symmetry has something to do with all of this!

-Symmetry can be divided into different types, but for the purpose of this discussion, we will only talk about two: bilateral and rotational.
+Symmetry can be divided into different types, but for this discussion, we will only talk about two: bilateral and rotational.

-In order to show what these two types of symmetry are like in practice, consider that if you take a circle or sphere you will see that it is symmetrical on either side—it looks the same on both sides.
-Now, imagine you were looking at one half of this sphere/circle.
+To show what these two types of symmetry are like in practice, consider that if you take a circle or sphere you will see that it is symmetrical on either side—it looks the same on both sides.
+Now, imagine you were looking at one-half of this sphere/circle.
 If you took the other half and placed it over top of the first one so that they now match up exactly, then you would have made what is called a bilateral transformation.